-Prescription drug addiction is a massive issue in a lot of communities worldwide.
+Prescription drug addiction is a massive issue in communities worldwide.
 That said, there’s a significant issue with these addictions in the UK that deserves attention.

 You’ll also get a clear idea about each of the most common categories of prescription drugs that contribute to the issue and what it is that they do in the body to produce dependence.

-Let’s look at the overuse of prescription drugs.
+Let’s look at the overuse of prescription drugs that cause prescription drug addiction.

 Drug Abuse in the United Kingdom